mschmidt712/kubernetes-ci-cd/README.md

 Before we can push our image we need to set up a temporary proxy.
 This is a container that listens on 127.0.0.1:30400 and forwads to our cluster.
 By default the docker client can only push to non https via localhost.

-`docker stop docat-registry; docker rm socat-registry; docker run -d -e "REGIP=`minikube ip`" --name socat-registry -p 30400:5000 chadmoon/socat:latest bash -c "socat TCP4-LISTEN:5000,fork,reuseaddr TCP4:`minikube ip`:30400"`
+`docker stop socat-registry; docker rm socat-registry; docker run -d -e "REGIP=`minikube ip`" --name socat-registry -p 30400:5000 chadmoon/socat:latest bash -c "socat TCP4-LISTEN:5000,fork,reuseaddr TCP4:`minikube ip`:30400"`

 ### Step13